jones77/dotfiles/README.md

 ## General

-Fix timezone: `sudo timedatectl set-timezone EST`
+Fix timezone: `sudo timedatectl set-timezone America/New_York`

 You want [**powerline fonts**](https://github.com/powerline/fonts) for `vim` and `tmux`.
 [This is where **Deja Vu Sans Mono** lives, the world's greatest